 That’s not to make you feel like your situation is insignificant.
 We know that for the two of you, this is the most important thing you may ever have to face.
 But life is so full of possibilities.
 We want to help you realise that your life is not ending with this divorce.
 This isn’t a funeral.
 You are closing one chapter and beginning another one.
 Your new chapter is full of blank pages that you can fill up however you wish.

 Instead of feeling like life is coming to an end because it didn’t go as expected, start to think of ways you can make your future bright.
 What goals do you want to accomplish?
 What will make you smile again and give you joy?
 Chase those things in your life and get out of your rut – slowly at first, but then with more confidence.
 Start each day with positive thoughts and a mentality that looks toward the future instead of dwelling in the past and what could have been.

 About the author:

-Tanya Somerton is the ‘Divorce Angel’, whose business is to facilitate a seamless and amicable divorce and separation with the aid of her ‘Army of Angels.’
+Tanya Somerton is the ‘Divorce Angel’, and helps facilitate a seamless and amicable divorce and separation with the aid of her ‘Army of Angels.’

 Tanya is also the Director of TLC Investment Group, a finance and mortgage company.
-She helps her clients budget and plan, rather than wondering if you can keep the family home.